 PLA is the most basic filament that beginners use and learn to print.
 It is an easy to print, biodegradable product with medium strength and low flexibility.
 Typically you can print around 60mm/s with this filament.

 PLA has low difficulty in usage with minimal shrinkage and is non-soluble.
-Bed temperature is 200C – 600C but usually not required.
+Bed temperature is 20–60 °C but usually not required.

 PETG is a filament material that prints at a much hotter temperature than PLA.
-It is an all-purpose, durable filament material with medium strength and high flexibility.
-Due to its durability, your printed builds can withstand high temperatures and a better choice than PLA.
+It is an all-purpose, durable filament material with medium strength and high flexibility that are great for outdoor prints.
+Due to its durability, your printed builds can withstand high temperatures compared to PLA.

 The print speed of PETG is the same as that of PLA, which is 60mm/s.
 Due to its stringy nature, the speed needs to decrease to 40mm/s, which is an ideal print pace.
 It also does not require any heated bed for printing.

 Check out our review of the best PETG filament brands here.

 ABS is an impact-resistant and durable filament usually used to form functional parts.
 This filament type is best suited for experienced users, as it requires an enclosure around it to print.

 Typically it prints at the same speed as that of PLA or PETG, which is 40-60mm/s.
 However, it needs a bed temperature of 50-100 °C to print with medium strength and high durability.

 Products made of ABS boast high durability and a capacity to withstand higher temperatures.
 However, users have to remain wary of the warping that happens during cooling or in potentially hazardous fumes.
 Ensure printing in a well-ventilated space or enclosure.

 Factor 2: Model Detail, Size, and Complexity